Planning for your arteriovenous graft and care of your graft after surgery

 Why am I having a graft inserted?

-You are having a graft inserted to allow adequate access to your blood for haemodialysis.
+An inserted graft allows adequate access to your blood for haemodialysis.
 Grafts are used when a person’s blood vessels are too small and fragile to be used for a fistula.
-Grafts have a reduced infection and complication risk compared with a tunnelled dialysis line.
+Compared with a tunnelled dialysis line, grafts have a reduced risk of infection and complications.

 What is an arteriovenous graft?